Testing for Lyme disease is highly problematic.

-We need better testing which is universally accepted so that patients know where they stand.
+We need better testing which is universally accepted.
 Current testing is flawed and and there is no test available to indicate when the infection has been eradicated.

 Some private laboratories argue that their testing is superior to the testing offered by the NHS but often, these tests have not been independently evaluated or validated in a way which would enable them to be accepted by NHS doctors.
 Patients are therefore caught between a rock and a hard place, not knowing which test results to believe.

 See the NICE Lyme disease guideline for more on their testing information.